jpleet/nba-factory/README.md

 ![](sparse_regression.png)

-Predictions from the FMs can isolate each player's offensive and defensive contributions.
-Better players have higher offensive values (more points scored) and lower defensive values (less scored on).
 The scripts contain more information.

 ## Individual Contributions

-Created from running `main_contribution.py`.
-Interactive hover scatter plots of individual contributions by season.
-Again, ideal players have high offensive values (x-axis) and low defensive values (y-axis).
+Created from running `main_contribution.py`

+Predictions from the FMs are used to isolate each player's offensive and defensive contributions, a measure of points per minute in a controlled game.
+Ideal players have higher offensive values (more points scored, x-axis) and lower defensive values (less scored on, y-axis).
+See these links for interactive hover plots.
+The dropdown menu can select individual teams.

 [2000-01](https://jpleet.github.io/nba-factory/data/plots/2000-01.html),
 [2001-02](https://jpleet.github.io/nba-factory/data/plots/2001-02.html),